rocky-holms/byte-size-black-history/README.md

    1. Will receive an email daily.
    2. Email will contain a link to donations page to different African American organizations.
    3. Email will contain a different wiki link sent daily.

+## Current Site

+1. This is the current URL to the site: https://bytesizeblackhistory.online
+   1. Works with current implemenation

 ## Setup